 A tour to New Zealand without visiting the Hobbiton movie set will be incomplete.
 So, never miss the chance to visit the Hobbiton New Zealand movie set.

 Although you can’t visit this location without a guide, enjoy the guided tour to the Hobbiton movie set.
 The Hobbiton tour includes four differently designed tours.

 All four tours depart daily every 10 to 20 minutes.
 The best one is the Hobbiton New Zealand movie set to tour with lunch from these four tours.
 On this tour, you will experience hobbits’ lunch at Shire’s rest cafe.

 This is the ultimate tour for a Super Hobbits fan to experience Hobbiton visit at sunset time.
 Usually, the Hobbiton tour lasts for 2 hours, but the tour, including the banquette dinner, lasts for 4 hours.

 Free beer at the Green Dragon Inn will be extra fun for this tour package.
 An evening banquet tour is also the best option to explore cuisines.
 Hobbiton also celebrates various festivals throughout the year, which will also be an attraction for visitors.

 15. Hobbiton As a Wedding Destination

 Destination weddings have become more popular among couples these days.
-If you are searching for the best place for the wedding, then think about Hobbiton, New Zealand.
+If you are searching for the best place for a wedding, then think about Hobbiton, New Zealand.
 You read it correctly!
 Hobbiton offers wedding packages that will turn your marriage into a fantasy.

 This unique place will make your wedding day more special and memorable with all the greenery, landscape, and decorations.

-Lots of travelers or international visitors came to New Zealand to visit Hobbiton.
+Lots of travelers or international visitors come to New Zealand to visit Hobbiton.
 A guided walking tour is best for fun and experiencing a hobbit’s life.
-After knowing these facts and, more importantly, that the hobbit village is authentic, everyone wants to visit Hobbiton New Zealand.
+After knowing these facts and, more importantly, that the Hobbit village is authentic, everyone wants to visit Hobbiton New Zealand.

-Have you visited the Hobbiton yet or not?
-In the comments, let us know which fact amazes you the most?
+Have you visited Hobbiton yet or not?
+In the comments, let us know which fact amazes you the most.